mdasifahamed/Raffle-Contract-Security--Audit/audit-data/findings.md

 3. Use Libray From <a href ="https://docs.openzeppelin.com/contracts/4.x/utilities#math">`Openzeppelin Math Libray`</a>  For Arithmatic Operation.

+### [L-1] At `PuppyRaffle::getPlayersIndex` for non-exiting it returns 0 (Zero), but i checks the player insex from the arry and in the array at index 0(Zero) there will players which perheps create confusion among the player that he/she is not active.

+**Description:** It perheps create confusion among the players as `PuppyRaffle::getPlayersIndex` returns 0 for non-exiting player after the checking from array it but in array at index 0 ther must be some elememnet/address which is not correct result.

+**Impact:** A player at `PuppyRaffle::players` array at index 0 and call `PuppyRaffle::getPlayersIndex` to get his index he will get 0 and perheps he can think that he is not in the array and try to re enter the raffle.

+**Proof of Concept:**

+1. Player enter the raffle for first and get index position 0 at `PuppyRaffle::players` array

+2. And try to get his index by calling `PuppyRaffle::getPlayersIndex` and get return index 0 .

+3. As per natspect documention he perheps think he is not in the raffle.

+**Recommended Mitigation:** The easiet way to prevent this is use revert the transaction if the player is not in the array and return 0 zero index for exiting player.

+or better can be used `int128` which will return `-1` if the players is not in the array

 # Gas
 ### [G-1] Unchanged varibales shloud be used with keword immubale , constant.